-The day-to-day activities are carried out by the Program Council and the Program Council’s Office, as well as by the project managers and task groups for individual educational projects.
-Finansinspektionen coordinates the network through the Office.
+The day-to-day activities are carried out by the Program Council and the Council’s Office, as well as by the project managers and task groups for individual educational projects.
+Finansinspektionen coordinates the network through the Coucil’s office.
 The Swedish National Network on Financial Education is non profit and membership is free.
 Funding of activities by members is fully voluntary.

 Our vision is to improve the opportunities for consumers throughout the entire country – and of all ages – to handle the pressure from society to make various decisions in life about their personal finances.
 All consumers should have the appropriate knowledge for being able to make well-founded, conscious decisions about their personal finances.